chyroshan066/docs/ReduxToolkit/provider.ts-file-setup.md

-At first we need to convert "provider.tsx/provider.js" file into client-component using "use client" directive
+Since, Redux Provider depends on React "Context API" internally.
+So, at first we need to convert "provider.tsx/provider.js" file into client-component using "use client" directive

 ```
 "use client"